 The remaining payment must be paid at the time of the shoot.

 I charge by the time taken to capture the photos.
-But for every hour taking the photos, usually there is more than an hour of editing them.
+But for every hour taking the photos, usually it takes up to 4x to edit and process them.
 I take a lot of care to make the images colourful and really stand out.